Our Spiritual Lineage: NgalSo Ganden Nyengyu

 NgalSo is the tradition founded by Lama Gangchen Rinpoche.
 The name NgalSo represents all Buddha’s teachings: Ngal means suffering and the causes of suffering.
 So means our potential to eliminate suffering and to develop our qualities.

-Lama Gangchen Rinpoche belongs to the Ganden Nyengyu Lineage – the ear-whispered lineage of Ganden – founded by the great Tibetan yogi and philosopher Lama Tsongkhapa in the fourteenth century.
+Lama Gangchen Rinpoche belongs to the Ganden Nyengyu Lineage – the ear-whispered lineage of Ganden – founded by the great Tibetan scholar, the fully enlightened yogi, Lama Tsongkhapa in the fourteenth century.

 ‘Lineage’ refers to the unbroken line of direct transmissions of knowledge and experiences from master to disciple.
 The teacher guides the disciple to realise the inner experience of the path and to awaken one’s own inner guru; one’s own inner wisdom, compassion and power.
 The main responsibility of a master in a lineage is to adapt Buddha’s teachings to the capacity and mentality of people of that time, while still keeping its essence and meaning.
 That is how a lineage can keep the teachings alive.